Triple Check the Visa Requirements

 If a natural disaster, terrorist attack, or other catastrophic event occurs in the country you’re visiting, you definitely want your country’s state department and the local embassy to know you’re there.

-If your country offers a traveller registration service for its citizenry, definitely register at least a week before you depart.
+If your country offers a traveller registration service for its citizenry register online at least a week before you depart.

 You’ll have to provide your travel dates, overseas contact information and general travel itinerary.